Rookout/docs/docs/source-repos.md

 If you are deploying your software in some non-trival ways, Rookout offers the option of customizing the way breakpoints are set directly from your source repository.

 Simply create a file named `.rookout` at the root of your repository and add to it any of the configurations below.
+Feel free to add comments to the file in the form of lines starting with '#'.

 ### Debugging Packages